msh-shiplu/CodeSpace/USAGE.md

 ### Time's Up

-This feature disallows students to submit answers to the current problem.
+Selecting "time's up" in the active tab that has a problem will disallow students to submit answers to the problem.
 If the problem has answers (see above), GEM will automatically summarizes the answers.

 ### Excerpting selected content to share on the bulletin board